shengzesnail/PIV-LiteFlowNet-en/caffe/models/readme.txt

 PIV-LiteFLowNet: LiteFlowNet trained on the PIV dataset

-PIV-LiteFLowNet-en: LiteFlowNet trained on the PIV dataset
+PIV-LiteFLowNet-en: LiteFlowNet-en trained on the PIV dataset